 Ceilings

 Repair category 1

 Notes There is plaster cracking to ceilings.
-Cracked and damaged finishes should be repaired prior to redecorating.

 Internal walls

-Repair category 2
+Repair category 1

-Notes Cracked and damaged plaster finishes should be repaired prior to redecorating.
+Notes Cracked plaster finishes should be repaired prior to redecorating.

 Floors including sub-floors

 Repair category 1

 Notes No significant defects evident.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.